This study focuses on strategies for phasing out direct use of fossil fuels (natural gas, fuel oil, and propane) in buildings in New York.

 - Conversion of fuel oil and propane systems to efficient heat pump systems.

-- Conversion of all low-income households using fossil fuels, including natural gas, to efficient electric systems.
-This reduces annual energy burdens and provides low-income families as well as other New Yorkers with significant non-energy benefits.
+- Conversion of all low-income households using fossil fuels, including natural gas, to efficient electric systems wherever it reduces energy costs and is economical after rebates.
+Lowering energy burdens will provide low-income families as well as other New Yorkers with significant non-energy benefits.

-- Exclusive use of efficient electric systems in new housing construction and in retrofits in areas where there is no natural gas infrastructure at present.
+- Exclusive use of efficient electric systems in new housing construction and in retrofits in areas where there is no natural gas infrastructure at present; the focus in such cases should be on the more efficient geothermal heat pumps.

 Read the full Making Residential Heating and Cooling Climate-Friendly in New York State here.